 - Learn more about emissions trading programs.

-- The Cross-State Air Pollution Rule requires 28 states to reduce power plant emissions that contribute to ozone and/or fine particle pollution in other states.
-This rule was intended to replace the Clean Air Interstate Rule.
+- The Cross-State Air Pollution Rule began in 2015 to address “good neighbor” obligations for the 1997 ozone NAAQS and the 1997 and 2006 fine particle NAAQS.
+CSAPR requires 27 states to reduce power plant emissions of SO2 and NOX that contribute to ozone and/or fine particle pollution in other states.

 - The Acid Rain Program began in 1995 and required reductions in emissions of SO2 and NOx (the primary causes of acid rain) from power plants.